Walk-in clinic's closure leaves a 'real void,' says Cornwall mayor | CBC News

 "[I'm] very disappointed," said Padbury.
 "A lot of people are going to be hurt from this."

-The plight facing Cornwall residents isn't unique, however, as the COVID-19 pandemic has left the province facing a widespread shortage of medical professionals, said Dr. Rose Zacharias, president of the Ontario Medical Association.
+The plight facing Cornwall residents isn't unique, however, as the COVID-19 pandemic has left the province facing a widespread shortage of medical professionals, said the president of the Ontario Medical Association.

-"Our current critical doctor shortage [is due to] the level of burnout we are experiencing as health-care team providers … after two and a half years of dealing with the crisis of the pandemic," she said.
+"Our current critical doctor shortage [is due to] the level of burnout we are experiencing as health-care team providers … after two and a half years of dealing with the crisis of the pandemic," Dr. Rose Zacharias said.

 Last year, roughly two in three Ontario physicians experienced burnout, Zacharias said.
 This year, that's jumped to roughly three in four.